TritonDataCenter/manta/docs/operator-guide.md

 (e.g., "storage").
 For sharded zones, you also have to specify the shard number.

-After you've run "manta-init", you can generate a sample configuration for a single-system install using "manta-adm genconfig".
+After you've run `manta-init`, you can generate a sample configuration for a single-system install using "manta-adm genconfig".
 Use that to give you an idea of what this looks like: